FAQ

 Are sliding scale or payment plans available?

-Sliding scale options or payment plans may be offered when needed.
-If these options are not possible, referrals to low- or no-cost services can be provided.
+Payment plans or reduced-fee options may be available in limited circumstances.
+When these options are not available, referrals to low- or no-cost services can be provided.

 How does payment work?

-When applicable, payment is processed through autopay at the end of each session.
+When applicable, payment is processed through autopay following each session.
 A valid credit or debit card is kept on file for any fees that may apply.

 Are letters, reports, or forms completed upon request?